Edulith-admin/desktop-releases/README.md

 The application checks for updates automatically at regular intervals.

 When an update is available, it is downloaded in the background without interrupting your usage.
-On the top right
+On the right in title bar

 The update will be installed the next time you start or restart the application.